 As a classical Christian school, Westminster integrates all subjects together with Scripture at the center.
 We aim to equip children for the future with methods that have proven successful for over 1,500 years by giving students the tools to learn and think for themselves.
 We strive to operate as an extension of the family under the biblical principle that education is primarily the responsibility of family.
 Our curriculum is intentionally planned with the end in mind, so that our very youngest are already learning the skills building toward a successful future.

 Classical Christian schools frame their education in terms of the Trivium; three stages based on the verbal arts of Grammar, Logic, and Rhetoric.
 The Trivium works through a progression that corresponds with a child’s natural stages of development.

 The Stages of the Trivium

-The Grammar stage begins in our youngest grade.
+The Grammar stage encompasses the elementary grades.
 A child’s mind is like a sponge that can quickly and easily retain information.
-In this stage, we focus primarily on mastering the facts of math, basic science, literature, scripture memory, and language to build a solid foundation.
-In 2nd through 6th grades, students also learn the basics of Latin grammar, vocabulary, and translation through song, skits, illustration, and composition.
+In this stage, we build a solid foundation across the curriculum by focusing primarily on language development, learning the skills of reading and writing while enjoying classic children’s literature, mastering the facts of math, basic science, Bible stories, and Scripture memory.
+In 2nd through 6th grades, students enjoy learning the basics of Latin grammar, vocabulary, and translation through chants and songs.